NeyoCreator/Azania_Project/README.md

 ## __1.What are we building?__
 The aim is to provide an alternative form of payment.
 Using stable coins as a medium of exchange.
-The image below provides an illistraded example of how the system would work.
+The image below provides an illustrated example of how the system would work.

 ![alt text for screen readers](/image.png "Text to show on mouseover")